Join a VCAT case - Residential tenancies

 Who’s an interested party?

-An interested party is someone who will be directly affected by a VCAT decision in a residential tenancy dispute.
-It is often someone who lives at a property but is not part of the rental agreement (for example a family member of a tenant).
+An interested party is someone who will be directly affected by a VCAT decision in a residential tenancy case.
+It's often someone who lives at a property but is not part of the rental agreement (for example a family member of a renter).

 As an interested party, you can participate in the hearing and have your views heard.

 These organisations may be able to help you.

 Information and advice on renting and accommodation, estate agents, building, shopping and trading.